alexvmt/detect_stationarity_in_animal_movement_data/README.md

 Move the downloaded transformed data into a directory called `data` outside of this repository.

+The script `stationarity_analysis.R`
+- loads a dataset,
+- retrieves some general characteristics of the loaded dataset,
+- processes the given data for each individual for a given time period,
+- computes aggregated distances for each individual,
+- plots the aggregated distances over time for a selected individual
+- plots the last coordinates on a map for a selected individual
+- and finally creates a movement summary table for all individuals in the given dataset.

-Below are a timeseries and a map example for an individual from the buffalo dataset:
+Below are a time series and a map example for an individual from the buffalo dataset:

 ![timeseries example](timeseries_example.png 'timeseries example')